 Chronology of events in Tata-Mistry fight before NCLT, NCLAT

-The NCLAT on Wednesday Tata Sons chairman Cyrus Mistry's plea challenging his removal from the post.
+The NCLAT on Wednesday upheld Tata Sons ousted chairman Cyrus Mistry's plea challenging his removal from the post.

 The following is the chronology of the developments that took place in the Tata-Mistry case before the National Company Law Appellate Tribunal (NCLAT) and Mumbai-bench of National Company Law Tribunal (NCLT).